Unbiunio/DS-MARKET-TFM/README.md

 <br><br>
 As we can see in the picture there are some slicers at the bottom so make easier to explore de data

-There are also Kpis that modify their values where we navigate through data
+There are also Kpis that modify their values where I navigate through data

 ### * Shops current status
 <br><br>